raelango/EasyETL.Net/README.md

 Monitors a specific file and triggers an event when the file is modified.
 Very useful while monitoring log file for text appended to it.

 ## Extractors

-This library uses Regex for parsing data into dataset and has 6 different extractors.
-All these can be invoked from the class `Extractor`.
+This library uses Regex for parsing data into dataset.
+Extractors raise the event `LineReadAndProcessed` for each line that is processed.

+This library has 6 different extractors.
+All these extractors can be invoked from the class `Extractor`.
 The extractor pulls data from the source into a dataset for further operations.
 ### Regex (RegexDataSet)
 AutoDetects and parses any delimited or fixed length file.
 Also, has ability to specify columns (using `AddColumn`) with separator or fixed length.
 AddColumn also allows to specify column level filters.
 ### Database (DatabaseDataSet)